roman-milk/roman-milk.github.io/teacher-undressed.md

+===

-  ****** Teacher Undressed Ch.
-08 ****** byStoryTeller07© He tightened his arms around her, feeling his cock pushing at her sex, and hearing her moan.
+He tightened his arms around her, feeling his cock pushing at her sex, and hearing her moan.
 She was certainly hot, and would have welcomed him when hypnotised as May.
 As his teacher she was naturally upset over the prospect of being entered by a student.

   He felt his cock pushing between her lips, and she let out a squeak of anguish.
 He shoved her up the bed, despite a strong temptation to impale her.